 Researching for history

-True research, however, is more intensive.
-Historians and students at higher levels are expected to be more rigorous and creative with their research.
-They must search for information in many places, not just one or two.
-The mark of a good researcher is the ability to turn up information and evidence that others do not.
-This information helps to make their own work stand out from the rest.
+The mark of a good researcher is their ability to turn up information and evidence that others do not.
+This makes their own work stand out from the crowd.

 As with other history skills, effective research methods are learned, developed and refined over time.
 This page contains some advice on researching for history – including some suggestions on places to go for information and evidence.